• Home

 • Take a walk past the historic Wangi Power Station and look up its history on your tablet.

-If you know of any other destinations, or you have ideas to start new tourist ventures in the area, let us know at Morisset and Sustainable Neighbourhood group at MAPS.neighbourhood@gmail.com.
+If you know of any other destinations, or you have ideas to start new tourist ventures in the area, let us know at Morisset and Sustainable Neighbourhood group at [email protected].

 If you are looking for other places and activities, Lake Macquarie Tourism at www.visitlakemac.com.au.